An asynchronous and task-based implementation of Peridynamics utilizing HPX -- the C++ standard library for parallelism and concurrency: Conclusion

 One important part of the design was the modular expandability for the extensions.
 New material models can be integrated into the code by inheriting the functions of an abstract class.
 Consequently, only the material specific functionality, like forces or strain, is provided by the user and implementation details for the parallelism and concurrency are hidden from the user as much as possible.
 Additional HPX-related functionality needs to be considered for the extension to other integration schemes.\\ Materials models and the different time integration schemes were validated against theoretical solutions and classical continuum mechanics.
 All are in good agreement with reference solutions.
 The convergence rate was shown to be closer to theoretical value, which suggests that the code behaves as expected.
 The solutions converge to the exact solution at a rate of 1. \\

 The code scaling with respect to computational resource is important and our benchmark results show that the scaling achieved is very close to the theoretical estimates.
+In addition, is the speed-up $\mathsf{S}$ and the parallel efficiency $\mathsf{E}$ are reasonable for a non-optimized code using default execution policies.
 Both integration schemes were compared against theoretical estimations.
 The trend of the theoretical estimates fits with measured computational time and both integration schemes scale with increasing amounts of CPUs.
-These results were obtained by the default execution policies without any optimization. \\
+These results were obtained by the default execution policies without any optimization.